Evelyn-H/untold-aeons-rules/Untold Aeons.md

   - Stealth
   - Streetwise
   - Survival

 - Social:
   - Charm
   - Deception
   - Insight
   - Intimidation
   - Persuasion
-  - English

 - Combat:
   - Brawl
+  - Firearms

-  - Handgun
+- Languages:
-  - Rifle / Shotgun
+  - English

 ### Character Creation & Improvement
   The character's background has a set of starting skill levels, and on top of that players get ___ starting xp to freely spend.

   Players get additional xp based on the Intelligence stat.
+Or not, it'd be nice to have character XP be the same for everyone.
+But I do want some way to have Intellect influence how good your statting skills and / or imporvement is.

   - Improving a skill: 10 * current rank xp
     - this means that getting a skill from 1 to 5 takes 100 xp